09/05/2024

 01745 852360

-A lengthy route that fits neatly into a small corner of south west Wales, the Pembrokeshire Coast Path is made up of a gorgeous succession of low cliffs and paths that follow them as well as running above, around and through pretty headlands and bays.
+A lengthy route that fits neatly into a small corner of southwest Wales, the Pembrokeshire Coast Path is made up of a gorgeous succession of low cliffs and paths that follow them as well as running above, around and through pretty headlands and bays.
 It is an out and out coastal route that runs from Amroth in the south to St Dogmaels in the north.
 Overall the walk is straightforward and easy but there are some steep sections and rough bits.

-Wood Farm, Newgale, Haverfordwest, Pembrokeshire SA62 6AR
+Wood Farm, Newgale, Haverfordwest, Pembrokeshire SA62 6AS

 Ivinghoe, Leighton Buzzard, Buckinghamshire LU7 9EL

-A very popular route crossing the South Downs of Southern England from Winchester to Eastbourne.
+A very popular route crossing the South Downs of southern England from Winchester to Eastbourne.
 The walk is a mix of rounded downs, valleys and coastal walking (towards the end) with a traverse of the famous Seven Sisters chalk cliffs.
-Paths are usually wide and easy to follow and although the way has plenty of ups and downs, the going is straightforward and not too strenuous overall.
+Paths are usually wide and easy to follow and, although the way has plenty of ups and downs, the going is straightforward and not too strenuous overall.

 Brighton Road, Lewes, East Sussex BN7 3JW